cortadocodes/personal-development/docs/best_practices/commit_messages.md

 * TEST: adding tests, refactoring test; no production code change
 * CHORE: updating build tasks, package manager configs, etc; no production code change

+**Subject** - describe succinctly what the commit does.
+The subject should:
-**Subject** - should be no greater than 50 characters, should begin with a capital letter and do not end with a period.
+* be no greater than 50 characters
+* begin with a capital letter
+* not end with a period
-Use an imperative tone to describe what a commit does, rather than what it did.
-For example, use change; not changed or changes.
+* be written in the imperative (i.e. describe what the commit does, rather than what it did or is doing e.g. use 'change'; not 'changed' or 'changes')

-**Body** - Use the body to explain the what and why of a commit, not the how.
+**Body** - explain the what and why of a commit, not the how.
+When writing a body:
+ * a blank line between the title and the body is required
+ * line length should be limited to no more than 72 characters.

 Not all commits are complex enough to warrant a body, therefore it is optional and only used when a commit requires a bit of explanation and context.
-When writing a body, the blank line between the title and the body is required and you should limit the length of each line to no more than 72 characters.

-**Footer** - Use to reference issues and pull requests if necessary
+**Footer** - Use to reference, resolve and close issues and pull requests if necessary

 ## Example Commit Message
 ```